Joreamane/PortfolioMaster/client/README.md

     Single Page navigation links leading to the next section's individual containers Stay at top of screen once scrolled past
 4. Framework for display screens
+    Decide if doing scrolls to next, or carousel
     4.1.
 Home screen by 9/10
     4.2.
 About me screen by 9/14
     4.3.
 Projects screen by 9/18